-Do you know who is abusing drugs around you?
-It’s not necessarily whom you think or what you think!
+Do you know who is using drugs around you?
+It’s not necessarily who you think or what you think!

 Most people believe that prescription drugs are safe because a doctor prescribed them.
-The fact is they are only safe when prescribed and taken in accordance with the doctor’s specific orders.
+The fact is they are only safe when prescribed and taken following the doctor’s specific orders.
 Proper usage of prescription drugs can help people protect their health and be more productive in life.
-But, when taken for non-medical or recreational purposes, prescription drugs are no safer than illicit or street drugs.
-The misconception of prescription drugs as legal and safe, even when abused, is particularly strong.
+But, prescription drugs are no safer when taken for non-medical or recreational purposes than illicit or street drugs.
+The misconception of prescription drugs as legal and safe, even when abused, is extreme.

 Prescription drug abuse.

-Substance Abuse and Mental Health Services Administration (SAMHSA) defines prescription drug abuse as the use of any prescription drug such as pain relievers, tranquilizers, stimulants, or sedatives, without a doctor’s prescription and simply for feeling or experience the drug causes.
+Substance Abuse and Mental Health Services Administration (SAMHSA) defines prescription drug abuse as prescription drugs such as pain relievers, tranquilizers, stimulants, or sedatives, without a doctor’s prescription simply for feeling or experience the drug causes.
 Prescription drug abuse has been identified as a growing problem in American workplaces.

-- Make sure medications are taken as directed.
+- Make sure medications are taken as directed and not overused.

-- Securely store and count prescriptions pills.
-(Keep in mind, many teens and young adults get their drugs from the own family’s medicine cabinet.)
+- Securely store and count prescription your pills.
+(Keep in mind, many teens and young adults get their drugs from their own family’s medicine cabinet)

-- Screen them with a simple drug test kit.
+- and finally, screen them with a simple drug test kit.

 Drugs have different effects on people.
-So how do you tell if someone is, in fact, abusing drugs?
-Some indicators may mimic symptoms of common illnesses such as a cold, and are therefore difficult to detect.
-Other signs may be more obvious though.
-If your coworkers frequently have accidents or exhibit erratic behavior, or have dilated pupils and slurred speech, then this may be an indication of intoxication or drug use.
+So how do you tell if someone is, in fact, abusing a drug?
+Some indicators may mimic symptoms of common illnesses such as a cold and are therefore difficult to detect.
+Other signs may be more obvious, though.
+If your coworkers frequently have accidents or exhibit erratic behavior, or have dilated pupils and slurred speech, this may indicate intoxication or drug use.

-Other signs of drug abuse include extreme mood swings, paranoia, glassy eyes and noticeable exhaustion.
+Other signs of people abusing drugs include extreme mood swings, paranoia, glassy eyes, and noticeable exhaustion.
 Frequent absences from work should also raise red flags.
-NIDA (National Institute of Drug Abuse) estimates that absenteeism of drug users is 66 percent higher than that of other employees.
+NIDA (National Institute of Drug Abuse) estimates that drug users’ absenteeism is 66 percent higher than that of other employees.
 If you notice these symptoms, it is time to tell a supervisor and start workplace drug testing before the situation turns tragic.
 Identify drug abuse.